konfuzio-ai/konfuzio-sdk/docs/web/on_premises.md

 - A single, non-resilient Deployment is used

 You can read more about setting up your production-readydatabase in the PostgreSQL documentation.
-As soon you have an external PostgreSQLdatabase ready, Konfuzio can be configured to use it as shown below.
+As soon you have an external PostgreSQL database ready, Konfuzio can be configured to use it as shown below.

 _Include these options in your Helm install command:_